Stained glass: Design

 The first stage in the production of a window is to make, or acquire from the architect or owners of the building, an accurate template of the window opening that the glass is to fit.

 The subject matter of the window is determined to suit the location, a particular theme, or the wishes of the patron.
 A small design called a Vidimus (from Latin "we have seen") is prepared which can be shown to the patron.
 A scaled model maquette may also be provided.
-The designer must take into account the design, the structure of the window, the nature and size of the glass available and his or her own preferred technique.
+The designer must take into account the design, the structure of the window, the nature and size of the glass available and their own preferred technique.

 A traditional narrative window has panels which relate a story.
 A figurative window could have rows of saints or dignitaries.
 Scriptural texts or mottoes are sometimes included and perhaps the names of the patrons or the person to whose memory the window is dedicated.
 In a window of a traditional type, it is usually left to the discretion of the designer to fill the surrounding areas with borders, floral motifs and canopies.

 A full-sized cartoon is drawn for every "light" (opening) of the window.
 A small church window might typically have two lights, with some simple tracery lights above.
 A large window might have four or five lights.
 The east or west window of a large cathedral might have seven lights in three tiers, with elaborate tracery.
 In medieval times the cartoon was drawn directly on the surface of a whitewashed table, which was then used as a pattern for cutting, painting and assembling the window.
 The cartoon is then divided into a patchwork, providing a template for each small glass piece.
 The exact position of the lead which holds the glass in place is also noted, as it is part of the calculated visual effect.